diovisgood/index/readme.md

   to make any predictions, especially at minutes intervals.
   I'm open for your examples that prove that I'm wrong )
 1. Though this project did not reveal any profitable ideas it was fun and useful.
-  When you try to works with market data it is then much easier to work with any other kind of data.
+  When work with _hard-to-analyse_ market data it is then much easier to work with any other kind of data.

 Thank you for getting by!